FunPlus

-FunPlus is a video game developer and publisher headquartered in Switzerland, with operations in China, Japan, Singapore, Spain, Sweden, and the United States.
-The company has developed the following mobile games: State of Survival, King of Avalon, Guns of Glory, and Call of Antia.
-FunPlus invests in the esports industry.

-The company's CEO is Andy Zhong and its CTO is Yitao Guan.
+FunPlus is a video game developer and publisher headquartered in Switzerland, with operations in China, Portugal and Spain.
+The company has developed the following mobile games: State of Survival, King of Avalon, Guns of Glory, Stormshot, Misty Continent, Foundation: Galactic Frontier, Tiles Survive, Sea of Conquest and DC:Dark Legion.
+The company's CEO is Andy Zhong.

 History

 FunPlus was founded in 2010 by Andy Zhong and Yitao Guan in Silicon Valley as Halfquest, focusing on web game development in Silicon Valley and Beijing.
 In Beijing, the company created DianDian Interactive game studio, which became the casual games division of the company.
 In October 2010, the company launched its first web game, Family Farm, on German social network VZ.
 In June 2011, the game appeared on Facebook.

-In 2012, the company was relocated to Beijing and rebranded as FunPlus in 2012.
+In 2012, the company was relocated to Beijing and rebranded as FunPlus.
 In the same year, FunPlus launched it first mobile game, Family Farm Seaside, as well as a second web game, Royal Story.

 A third web game, Happy Acres, launched in 2014.
 In the same year, the company established a mobile strategy game studio, KingsGroup, in Beijing.

 KingsGroup launched its first mobile strategy game, King of Avalon, in 2016.
 In the same year, FunPlus sold its DianDian Interactive studio to the Century Group, a listed company on the Shenzhen stock exchange, for $1 billion, after which the game studio was renamed Century Game.
 After the sale of DianDian studio, FunPlus focused on investing in other game studios globally as well as developing strategy games, e-sports, live-streaming and game publishing platforms.

 In 2017, KingsGroup launched its second mobile strategy game, Guns of Glory.
-In 2018, FunPlus started to grow its international studio presence with a new casual studio in Beijing called Puzala, as well as two new mobile development studios in Moscow and Shanghai.
+In 2018, FunPlus started to grow its international studio presence with a new studio in Beijing, as well as a new mobile development studios in Shanghai.

 In 2019, KingsGroup launched and self-published mobile strategy game State of Survival.
 The game has since achieved more than 100 million downloads.
-FunPlus continued its international growth with new studios in Stockholm and Tokyo, and a publishing office in Barcelona.
+FunPlus continued its international growth with new studios and a publishing office in Barcelona.

 In 2020, the company's Guangzhou studio was opened.
-In December 2020, FunPlus opened its corporate global headquarters in Switzerland.
+In December 2020, FunPlus opened its corporate global headquarters in Switzerland and moved all the game titles under the publishing accounts of FunPlus International.

 In 2021, FunPlus collaborated with AMC to introduce The Walking Dead to State of Survival.

 In April 2021, Imagendary Studios was acquired by FunPlus.
 In December 2021, the company collaborated with DC to introduce the Joker to State of Survival.

 In January 2022, FunPlus launched the match-3 RPG Call of Antia.
 In March 2022, FunPlus announced a partnership with Orlando Bloom to bring his character to mobile strategy title, King of Avalon.